awsdocs/amazon-ec2-user-guide-windows/doc_source/common-issues.md

 The following are troubleshooting tips to help you solve common issues with EC2 instance running Windows Server\.

+**Topics**
 + [EBS volumes don't initialize on Windows Server 2016 AMIs](#init-disks-win2k16)
 + [Boot an EC2 Windows Instance into Directory Services Restore Mode \(DSRM\)](#boot-dsrm)

 ## EBS volumes don't initialize on Windows Server 2016 AMIs<a name="init-disks-win2k16"></a>

-Instances created from Windows Server 2012 R2 and earlier Amazon Machine Images \(AMIs\) use the EC2Config service for a variety of startup tasks, including initializing EBS volumes\.
-To accommodate the change from \.NET Framework to \.NET Core, the EC2Config service has been deprecated on Windows Server 2016 AMIs and replaced by EC2Launch\.
-EC2Launch is a bundle of Windows PowerShell scripts that perform many of the tasks performed by the EC2Config service\.
+Instances created from Windows Server 2016 Amazon Machine Images \(AMIs\) use the EC2Launch service for a variety of startup tasks, including initializing EBS volumes\.
 By default, EC2Launch does not initialize secondary volumes\.
-You can configure EC2Launch to initialize disks automatically by either scheduling the script to run or by calling EC2Launch in user data\.
+You can configure EC2Launch to initialize these disks automatically\.

 **To map drive letters to volumes**

-1. On the instance you want to configure, open the `C:\ProgramData\Amazon\EC2-Windows\Launch\Config\DriveLetterMappingConfig.json` file in a text editor\.
+1. Connect to the instance to configure and open the `C:\ProgramData\Amazon\EC2-Windows\Launch\Config\DriveLetterMappingConfig.json` file in a text editor\.

 1. Specify the volume settings using the following format: